vinlin24/strutils/README.md

 ### chr

-Apply Python's chr() on all the input numbers, with support for different bases, such as hexadecimal, octal, and binary, through the use of their respective prefixes (0x, 0o/0, 0b).
+Apply Python's chr() on all the input numbers, with support for different bases, such as hexadecimal, octal, and binary, by inferring from their respective prefixes (0x, 0o/0, 0b) or with a flag.

 EXAMPLES: